MA (Counselling Psych), BA Hons, Grad Dip Fam Therapy, VAPP

-Fiona has been working as a psychologist since the early 1990’s, and has engaged in intensive training in adult psychoanalytic psychotherapy at the Victorian Association of Psychoanalytic Psychotherapists (VAPP).
+Fiona has been working as a psychologist for more than 25 years, and the majority of this has been in private practice in Melbourne.
+She has engaged in intensive training and ongoing professional development in adult psychoanalytic psychotherapy with the Victorian Association of Psychoanalytic Psychotherapists (VAPP).

-Fiona provides longer-term psychotherapy for adults, and clinical supervision for counselling practitioner.
-Fiona is guided by psychoanalytic and relational theories of psychotherapy; and works with individuals to gradually and deeply explore thoughts, feelings and experiences in order to open up pathways for new possibilities.
+Fiona provides short and longer-term psychotherapy for adults, and clinical supervision for psychologists and counselling practitioners.
+Fiona is guided by contemporary psychoanalytic theories of psychotherapy; and works with individuals to gradually and deeply explore thoughts, feelings and experiences in order to open up pathways for new possibilities.
 The therapy relationship creates a safe container for this exploration of conscious and unconscious dynamics that have often developed during childhood, and continue to have an impact on patterns and difficulties experienced in adult life.
 This therapeutic process allows individuals to make sense of and integrate less conscious aspects of themselves in order to lead to a more fulfilled and meaningful life.

 Common psychological struggles: Fiona has many years of experience in working with individuals who seek help for a range of common psychological difficulties, including: depression, anxiety, stress, grief and loss, relationship difficulties, and life transitions.